-According to the Public Records Act, anyone can look up public records, including arrest records for the state.
+According to the California Public Records Act, anyone can obtain public records, including arrest records for the state.
 Government agencies maintain arrest records for the state.
 To find someone’s arrest record, the requestor will need their name and birth date.
-It is better to have more information like their social security number, address or other defining details, and it will be easier to locate their arrest records.
+It is better to have more information like their social security number, address, or other defining details, and it will be easier to locate their CA arrest records.

-Arrest records are packed with information.
-A typical report will contain details about the arrest such as where it occurred, the date of arrest, what agency arrested them, the charges filed, the arresting officer’s information, if any vehicles were involved and the booking details.
+California arrest records are packed with information on arrests and criminal charges.
+A typical report will contain details about the arrest such as where it occurred, the date of arrest, what agency arrested them, the charges filed, the arresting officer’s information, if any vehicles were involved, and the booking details.
 Additionally, a profile for the person arrested will be included with name, age, address, gender, height, weight, and more.
 Often included are also other California mugshots, warrants and booking details including fingerprints as well as other police and criminal records associated with this person.
 At the same time, there may also be California public court records related to any arrests, fines, convictions, and sentencing.